markohantula/evidos.github.io/_posts/2015-12-07-update-timezone-information-on-data-retrieval.markdown

 Strictly speaking this should be translated to a local time.
 That would mean that when you are in a different timezone then we are, you might have given it a different timezone offset (if you performed this conversion).

-To correct this information loss we will start to include the timezone information on all datetime properties where we have this available.
+On newer requests we include the timezone information on all datetime properties where we have this data available.
 This means on a GET or webhook postback the result will be the same as in the first example, including the "+01:00" (or a different timezone if applicable).

 ### What does this mean for you?